Fresno rampage suspect details each day of killing spree to police

 So, police say, he killed him.

 But the shooter didn't want to go down in history for just one slaying, police said.
-So he vowed to eliminate as many white men as he could.
+He vowed to eliminate as many white men as he could.

 It's one of many new details suspect Kori Ali Muhammad revealed in an hourslong statement to investigators, Police Chief Jerry Dyer said Wednesday.
 He said Muhammed took detectives to the scenes of his killings to explain where and how they happened.